arrikenw/IT-Project/README.md

      are general user stories for all types of users, but there are also specific user stories that answer the needs of that specific user group.
 - Class Diagram
+    - How the pages in the frontend interact is demonstrated in this diagram.

 ![classDiagram](/docs/Class%20Diagram.pdf)
 - Architecture Diagram
+    - The system implemented for this project has a frontend; which is responsible for the user interface, a backend server; which handles requests from the frontend; and finally a database which provides the necessary data to the backend server.

 ![archectureDiagram](/docs/Architecture%20Diagram.pdf)
 ### Demo